fugreat/helloworld/README.md

 The following unit test related targets exist.
 They run unit tests using automake's test framework and display code coverage reports on the terminal.
+Unit tests create log files that can be reviewed for failure details.

     $ make check
     $ make gcovr